FGRibreau/claudectx/README.md

 ```

 When you run `claudectx <profile>`:
-1. `~/.claude.json` becomes a symlink → `~/.claudectx/<profile>.claude.json`
+1. Account-specific fields in `~/.claude.json` are patched in-place from the profile
-2. Claude is launched and reads from the symlinked config
+2. Claude is launched and reads from the updated config

-Each profile is a complete copy of `~/.claude.json`, including:
+Each profile is a **slim** JSON file containing only account-specific fields:
-- OAuth account (email, organization)
+- `oauthAccount` (email, organization, UUID)
-- MCP servers configuration
+- `userID`
-- Claude Code settings
+- Subscription and cache fields (`groveConfigCache`, `s1mAccessCache`, etc.)

-- API keys
+Your portable settings (MCP servers, API keys, preferences) stay in `~/.claude.json` and are never overwritten.

 ### Profile Names